Karatechopp/js2-Ca/README.md

 ## Description

-A site connecting to a beer api displaying all items, allowing you to add them in and out of a cart, displaying cart and total price.
+A site connecting to a strapi api displaying all items, allowing you to add them in and out of a cart, displaying cart and total price.
 Logging in adds CRUD functionality for all products.
+Setting product as featured displays them on home page.

 ## Built With